Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Introduction

 \section{Introduction}

-Bayesian analysis is a cornerstone of modern statistical inference, and the Kullback-Leibler divergence~\cite{kullback_information_1951} and Bayesian dimensionality~\cite{Handley_dimensionality_2019} are important summary statistics for describing the complexity of the fit and the effective number of parameters being fitted.
-Bayesian analysis uses Bayes theorem to iteratively update the probability of a given hypothesis or model (posterior) given existing knowledge about the model parameters (prior) and a representative probability distribution for the data given the choice of model and parameters at each iteration (likelihood).
+Bayesian analysis is a cornerstone of modern statistical inference.
+It uses Bayes theorem to iteratively update the probability of a given hypothesis or model (posterior).
+The inference is informed with existing knowledge about the model parameters (prior) and we define a representative probability distribution for the data given the choice of model and parameters (likelihood) to perform the inference.
+Various computational approaches to Bayesian analysis exist, including Markov Chain Monte Carlo~(MCMC) methods \citep[e.g.][]{emcee} and Nested Sampling algorithms \citep[e.g.][]{polychord_2015, polychord_2015b}.